godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

----- Content from: D:\godspeed_docs\docs\microservices-framework\datasources\datasource-plugins\Nodemailer Datasource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\datasources\datasource-plugins\Nodemailer Datasource.md ----

 Nodemailer as a datasource: Amp up your communication game by using a mailer as a powerful data source.
 Connect seamlessly to send information through emails.
 Transform your app into a messaging maestro, unlocking a world of possibilities.
 Ready to send your data soaring through the digital mail stream? 📧✨